Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Different Treatments Available for Serious Burn Injuries

-Immediately after a burn, victim needs medical care.
+Immediately after a burn, the victim needs medical care.
 Cooling via water can reduce the burn's depth and pain, but over-cooling can lead to hypothermia.
 For minor burns, pain-relieving medications and bandages can help.
+Victims should remain cautious about potential signs of infection, such as increased pain, redness, or pus formation.

 For more extensive burns, additional treatment will be required.
 This can include the following: